Electric Cars - EV adoption

 For those unwilling to shell out a substantial chunk of their hard-earned on an EV, there’s always the option to rent or lease one, but is that really a better alternative in the long run?
 In the case of renting, unless you only need a car for a very short period of time, renting is not recommended as the costs quickly mount up.
 Leasing is a better option, but the downside to leasing is you’re tied into a long term contract, with a large upfront fee and you never have the option to switch vehicles during the lifetime of the lease.
 There must be a better way?
 Thankfully, there is - a car subscription from Wagonex.

 With a car subscription, you have the opportunity to drive a wide range of electric vehicles with none of the expense of buying and owning a car or being tied to a long term lease.
-You can have a brand new EV delivered straight to your door, with servicing, breakdown cover and repairs covered in one convenient, monthly fee.
+You can have a brand new EV delivered straight to your door, with servicing, roadside assistance and maintanience covered in one convenient, monthly fee.
 We even offer tailor-made insurance, which means all you need to do once you’ve signed up with Wagonex is choose the vehicle you want, have it delivered by one of our countrywide network of dealers straight to your door and hey presto, you’re away.

 A huge difference with subscription is it’s flexibility compared to buying or leasing.
 Fancy upgrading to a luxury model?
 No problem.
 Fancy something a bit sportier for the summer months?
 No problem.
 Fancy something big and practical for the winter?
 No problem.
 Don’t need a car for a couple of months?
 No problem.
 Simply cancel your subscription and pick it up again when it’s right for you.
 With a car subscription, you’re quite literally in the driving seat.